Vangough

-Vangough are a progressive metal band from Oklahoma, United States.
+Vangough are an American progressive metal band from Oklahoma, United States.
 The band was formed by vocalist and guitarist Clay Withrow in 2008 when he wanted to pursue more of a band effort after releasing his solo album, Dissonance Rising.
 They released their first album Manikin Parade in 2009, which was defined as a cross between Pain of Salvation and The Flower Kings.
 Their second album, Kingdom of Ruin was released in 2011, and their third album, Between the Madness in 2013.
 Apart from the studio albums, the band also released an acoustic album titled Acoustic Scars and an instrumental disc inspired by video games titled Game On!

 Manikin Parade

 The band's debut album Manikin Parade surprised fans and critics of progressive metal alike.
 Metal Underground and Sea of Tranquility compared the songs to The Flower Kings and Pain of Salvation praising Clay Withrow's vocal styles, guitar playing, and compositional skills.